 Where’s Waldo Pumpkin Spice Play Dough Sensory Activities

 Fall is my favorite time of year and also one of the best seasons for getting children involved in more sensory play activities that help them learn and grow.
-Many of the students at our center constantly need that sensory stimulation to help sharpen their minds and bodies for higher learning in the classroom.
+Many kids need that sensory stimulation to help sharpen their minds and bodies for higher learning in the classroom.
 The fall season and the upcoming holidays give us an extra excuse to have fun and be creative.

 This year, to “spice” things up, we decided to not only make fun pumpkin spice play dough that our kids will love, but we wanted to add an extra sensory spin to help develop their fine motor skills and hand-eye coordination.
 And, what child doesn’t love the gooey, sticky feeling of play dough?